davidcosc/davidos/README.md

 ![ibm-standard-vga-display-modes](./images/ibm-standard-vga-display-modes.png)

 VGA devices have over 300 internal registers.
 The technical CLGD documentation contains detailed information about all of them.
+It can be found inside the "docs" directory.

-It is not feasable to map all of them to the I/O or memory address space.
+It is not feasable to map all registers to the I/O or memory address space.
 To cope many registers are indexed.
 A block of registers comes with two additional registers.
 The first is an index register whose only purpose is to to store the index of the specific register, we would like to access inside the block.
 The second is a data register containing the value of the register referenced by the index register.

 Writing to a register turns into a two step process.
 First we write the index of the register we would like to access to the I/O port of the index register.
 Then we write the value we would like to set this register to, to the I/O port of the data register.